Guide to Finding the Best Delay Spray for Men

 Photo by Innerbody Research

-There are hundreds of delay sprays on the market.
+To bridge that divide, some companies formulated delay sprays — topical anesthetics that slightly numb the penis.
+There are dozens of delay sprays on the market.
 These products used to require a visit to some sketchy adult store or a wait at the doctor’s office, but now they are readily available online from reputable telehealth companies.

 We closely examined the sprays sold by the most popular brands to identify the outstanding options for you.
-Four brands rose to the top in 2023, and we recommend that you go with one of them.
+Three brands rise to the top in 2024, and we recommend that you go with one of them.
 In this guide, we’ll break down how they work and how much they cost so that you can choose the best one for you.

 More details on these companies and products as you continue reading, but here is a quick summary of our findings for those in a hurry.